PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Note::
   DoT probing is an experimental feature.
-  Please test thoroughly if it is suitable in your specific production environment before enabling.
+  Please test thoroughly to determine if it is suitable in your specific production environment before enabling.

 .. _setting-max-cache-bogus-ttl: